ttlappalainen/NMEA2000/Documents/src/2_libRef.md

 class is default handler, which simply responds “unsupported” for all queries.
 see \ref tN2kGroupFunctionHandler

-\todo More Details in documentation needed here ....

-#### Inherited group function handler tN2kGroupFunctionHandlerForPGN60928

-This class handles mandatory group function requests and commands for PGN 60928.
-see \ref tN2kGroupFunctionHandlerForPGN60928

 #### Device list collector class tN2kDeviceList

 This class can be used to read devices on the connected NMEA 2000 bus.
 When class has been attached to tNMEA2000 object, it will automatically collect and update information of devices on the bus.
 On the NMEA 2000 bus all devices (also called nodes) has own source address.
+The source addressmay be changed due to \ref secRefTermAddressClaiming "address claiming" on power up or when new device will be added to the bus.
+For this reason source address can not be used as only filter for similar messages like position data.
+By using tN2kDeviceList source address related to \ref secRefTermNAME can be easily found at any time with tN2kDeviceList functions.

-This source can change e.g. when new devices will be added.
-In principle on steady system also source will be same.
-The safer way is to use device “Name” which should be unique.
-So if you e.g. have two speed logs and you want to specify the one you want to use, you can use tN2kDeviceList class to search source address for specified name and then read log messages from that source.
+In principle on steady system source will stay unchanged.
+The safer way is to use device \ref secRefTermNAME which should be unique.
+So if you e.g., have two speed logs and you want to specify the one you want to use, you can use tN2kDeviceList class to search source address for specified NAME and then read log messages from that source.

+See also example DeviceAnalyzer.ino.

 ### Using tNMEA2000

 There are several examples for using library with different functions like for only listen bus data (ActisenseListener.ino), sending temperature (TemperatureMonitor.ino) or wind data (WindMonitor.ino) from your own sources or displaying bus data somehow (DisplayData.ino and DisplayData2.ino).

-With combination of those or adding NMEA0183 library functions, you can have full control for your N2k bus information.
-I have already own device, which reads data from old NMEA0183 devices and forwards it to the N2k bus, but same device also forwards data from bus to the PC.
-It also listens on input pin – MOB and when that is activated, it will start to send route information back to the activation position.
-I have also temperature and fuel consumption monitors to the N2k bus.
+Library core has all functionalities to communicate with NMEA2000 bus and N2kMessages.h has simple functions to read and set most common messages.
+And you can add own modules to support missing messages.
+Rest is up to your imagination.

-So below is short description of member functions, which hopefully gives you better knowledge why something has been used on samples.
+Below is short description of member functions, which hopefully gives you better knowledge why something has been used on samples.

 #### Device modes

-In principle all devices should act as node on N2k bus.
+NMEA2000 defines that all devices should act as node on N2k bus.
 But if you are only reading messages on bus, why to tell anybody.
 So I have defined different modes how tNMEA2000 class behaves.

 ##### tNMEA2000::N2km_ListenOnly